opetitprestataire/label-studio/docs/source/guide/access_tokens.md

 ### HTTP API

-If you are interacting directly via HTTP, the personal access token functions similarly to a JWT refresh token.
+If you are interacting directly via HTTP, the personal access token functions as a JWT refresh token.

 You must use your personal access token (refresh token) to generate a short-lived access token.
 This access token is then used for API authentication.

 To generate this access token, make a POST request with your personal access token in the JSON body.
 For example: